Siriusmart/notesdump/computing/y1/michaelmas/discrete-mathematics.typ

   ],
 )

+#note([
+  This is more of a mess than an actual usable lecture note, please check the #link("https://github.com/Siriusmart/notesdump/blob/master/computing/y1/michaelmas/discrete-mathematics-proofs.pdf")[_discrete mathematics without words_] document for a more organised notes.
+])

 = Discrete Mathematics

 Discrete mathematics deals with finite or countably infinite sets, this includes integers and related concepts.